BxCppDev/Bayeux/README.rst

 Bayeux provides a CMake_ based  build system.
 We'll assume for brevity that you are using  a UNIX system on the command  line (i.e.  macOS or Linux).
+We'll also  assume  you have already setup all third party software Bayeux depends on using the tool of your choice.

+..
 We'll also  assume that  you're going  to use  the Linuxbrew `bxcppdev/bxtap`_ tap to provide some required third party packages.

 .. _`bxcppdev/bxtap`: https://github.com/BxCppDev/homebrew_bxtap
 .. _CMake: http://www.cmake.org

 Configuring the Installation
 ----------------------------

 The directory in which this  ``README.rst`` file resides is called the "source directory"  of Bayeux.
 Because  CMake generates many  files as part of the configuration and  build process, we perform configuration